noir-lang/noir/docs/docs/aztec/developer/noir-contracts/getting-started.md

 # Getting started

+Please consider using the [TUTORIAL-TEMPLATE](../../TUTORIAL-TEMPLATE.md) for standalone guides / tutorials.

 ## Installing Noir

 To write a Noir Contract, you need to write Noir, and to write Noir, you need to [install Nargo](https://noir-lang.org/getting_started/nargo_installation).